Una Healy splits from boyfriend David Breen - Goss.ie

 Úna, 38, had been sharing loved up photos with the former hurler for months – but has now cleared her social media pages of their relationship.

-The mum-of-two had found love with David after leaving rugby star Ben in 2018 when she found out he had chested on her during their her.
+The mum-of-two had found love with David after leaving rugby star Ben in 2018 when she found out he had cheated on her during their relationship.

 “Una and David have ended things in recent weeks following a holiday to Zanzibar,” a source told the publication.